 Over 100 colleges and universities have received Green Dot etc. training, including:

 Green Dot etc. bystander trainings cover similar topics as other bystander focused programs.
 As such, the specific tone and techniques and how they may mesh with a campus may be most important factor to consider.
-Further evaluations of Green Dot etc. are set to be published in 2014 and may be useful to those considering implementing the program.

 Green Dot etc. determines costs for trainings on a case-by-case basis.
 There is no pre-determined fee.